Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Concluding Remarks

-{ In this document we provide details of all of the theoretical results.
-We present the proofs of the Theorems and Lemmas stated in the main text in Appendix \ref{appendix:main_proof}.
-The auxiliary results needed in the proofs, including classical and new concentration results, are stated and proved in Appendix \ref{appendix:auxiliary}.
+{ {This document contains complete proofs of the theoretical claims made in the main text.
+Appendix \ref{appendix:main_proof} delineates proofs of Theorems whereas auxiliary results, including classical and new concentration results, are stated and proved in Appendix \ref{appendix:auxiliary}. }}